A MESSAGE FROM THE EXECUTIVE DIRECTOR

 Family accompaniment in New Mexico and New York

 The team in New Mexico has been accompanying and supporting families in navigating systems and overcoming the daily challenges of poverty.
-From picking up food from the food pantry, supporting an ally as a character witness in court, and helping a young man get his state ID, the New Mexico team strives to find ways to be an active part of this community.
+From picking up food from the food pantry, to supporting an ally as a character witness in court, to helping a young man obtain his state ID, the New Mexico team strives to be an active part of the community.

-In New York, the team has been accompanying several long term members going through health difficulties, spending time visiting them at the hospital or supporting their families and children as needed.
-More recently, the team has been helping a member with administrative issues, supporting him in navigating administrative processes to access his retirement benefits and other rights.
+In New York, the team has been accompanying several long-term members experiencing health difficulties, visiting them in the hospital and supporting their families and children as needed.
+More recently, the team has been helping a member with administrative issues, supporting him in navigating processes to access his retirement benefits and other rights.

 A Participatory Approach to Addressing NYC's Housing Crisis

-In 2024-2025, ATD Fourth World NYC worked towards a better understanding of the experiences of members facing the housing crisis and strategies to improve access to adequate housing for all.
-These efforts include a series of interviews, a Fourth World People's University cycle on Housing, and a series of participatory dialogues on the same theme.
+In 2024–2025, ATD Fourth World NYC worked toward a better understanding of the experiences of members facing the housing crisis and of strategies to improve access to adequate housing for all.
+These efforts included a series of interviews, a Fourth World People’s University cycle on housing, and a series of participatory dialogues on the same theme.

-All this led to the participatory drafting of a position paper “Building Housing Solutions Through a Collaborative Process,” available in full or in summary form.
+These efforts led to the participatory drafting of a position paper, “Building Housing Solutions Through a Collaborative Process,” available in complete or in summary form.

-Stronger Together is a program that brings together parents and caregivers in a supportive, safe space to discuss issues affecting education and learning in the community.
-The objective is for participants to generate grassroots knowledge about education that can inform policymakers and help transform systems toward equity and inclusiveness.
+Stronger Together brings r parents and caregivers to a supportive, safe space to discuss issues affecting education and learning in the community.
+The objective is to generate grassroots knowledge about education that can inform policymakers and transform systems toward equity and inclusiveness.

-Participants learned to use a participatory tool called digital storytelling to share their experiences of education and learning, and to take ownership of their stories.
-This tool provided a platform for storytellers to connect with others who have had similar experiences, as well as to share their stories publicly—making them available online and presenting them at public screenings at the Gallup Public Library and an art gallery run by GallupARTS.
+Members of Stronger Together learned to use a participatory tool called digital storytelling to share their experiences of education and learning and to take ownership of their stories.
+This tool provided a platform for storytellers to connect with others who have had similar experiences, and to share their stories publicly—online, at public screenings at the Gallup Public Library, and at an art gallery run by GallupARTS.

-Stronger Together participants also worked with teachers from formal education settings and non-formal educators to co-create recommendations on how families and schools can collaborate for the success of all students.
-The group formed a learning community using the Merging of Knowledge approach and, over the course of five workshops, co-produced a report titled “Uniting Families and Schools for the Success of All Students,” reflecting the knowledge of all stakeholders involved.
+Stronger Together also worked with teachers from formal educational settings and educators from non-formal settings to develop recommendations on how families and schools can collaborate for the success of all students.
+The group formed a learning community using the Merging of Knowledge approach, and over the course of five workshops, co-produced a report titled, “Uniting Families and Schools for the Success of All Students,” reflecting the knowledge of all stakeholders involved.

 CHANGING THE NARRATIVE AT THE UNITED NATIONS